LiewKuanYung/Task-Manager-Flask/README.md

 After installed, you can initiate virtualenv like this
 - go to where you want create django app on that folder.
-- then run this command on command prompt : `python -m virtualenv .`
+- then run this command on command prompt : `python -m virtualenv env`
-- (eg. C:\Users\gshiv\Desktop\django>python -m virtualenv .)
+- (eg. C:\Users\gshiv\Desktop\django>python -m virtualenv env)
-- Don't forget the "dot" because that indicates path, which refers to current path.
+- Then, it will create an env folder inside current directory

 ## Issue 2 (5:42): activate env